YamtalDev/nightly-shopping-flow-automation/README.md

   - **Push and Pull Requests:** Executes the workflow on pushes and pull requests targeting the `main` branch.

 - **Jobs:**
-  - **Test Job:** Executes the test suite across Chromium and Edge browsers to ensure cross-browser compatibility.
+  - **Test Job:** Executes the test suite on Ubuntu using Chromium and Firefox browsers.

 - **Steps:**
   1. **Checkout Repository:** Retrieves the latest code from the repository.
   2. **Setup Node.js:** Installs Node.js version 16, which is specified as the required version for the project.
   3. **Install Dependencies:** Runs `npm install` to install all necessary project dependencies.
-  4. **Install Playwright Browsers:** Executes `npx playwright install` to install Playwright browsers.
+  4. **Install Playwright Browsers:** Executes `npx playwright install chromium firefox` to install only the required browsers (Chromium and Firefox).
   5. **Run Tests:** Executes the Playwright test suite using `npx playwright test`.
   6. **Upload Test Results:** Regardless of test outcomes, this step uploads the `test-results/` directory as an artifact for later review.